-Pasta with olive oil and garlic or aglio e olio in Italian is a classic and delicious Italian dish that is made with pasta, garlic, olive oil, red pepper flakes and Parmesan.
-It takes no time at all to whip up and it can easily be made with just staples in your fridge and pantry.
+Pasta with olive oil and garlic or aglio e olio in Italian is a classic and delicious Italian pasta recipe that is made with pasta, garlic, olive oil, red pepper flakes and Parmesan.
+It takes only a few ingredients and just minutes to make.
+It can easily be made with just staples in your fridge and pantry.
 This simple garlic and olive oil pasta will be your new favorite quick pasta dish once you see how delicious and easy it is to make.

 If you have 15 minutes then you can make this dish.